Updated December 3, 2023

 Most people know that prenups allow future spouses to decide what will happen to their finances should they decide down the road to divorce.
-But there some really important things that prenups do that most people don’t know.
+But there are some critical things that prenuptial agreements do that most people don’t know.

-But before we get started, we want to make sure you know right up front that even though at Freed Marcroft we are divorce lawyers, what this isn’t is an article about ins and out of the legal issues involved in prenups.
+But before we get started, we want to make sure you know right up front that even though we are divorce lawyers at Freed Marcroft, this isn’t an article about the ins and outs of the legal issues involved in prenups.

 This is an article about why prenups strengthen relationships.
 You read that right.

 Without a Prenup, You’re Opting into the Default for Alimony and Property Division

 Most engaged couples don’t know that if you don’t have a prenup, you are opting into the default way alimony and property division work in Connecticut.
 Frankly, most people don’t even know what that default is unless and until they get divorced.
 In other words, most people get married without really understanding what they are vowing to.

 Doing a prenup with us means you will understand how divorce works before you get married.
 And, you and your fiancé get to decide what about the default you want to keep and what you want to toss out and do differently.